open-indy/Koa11y/README.md

 # Development/Code Contributing

 Koa11y is written in JavaScript, Sass, and HTML.
 It uses [NW.js](http://docs.nwjs.io/en/latest) to interact with the OS and to be cross-platform.
-It uses part of the [UGUI](http://ugui.io/api) api for system commands and common tasks (like saving/loading settings).

 ## To Open Dev Tools in Koa11y